 Two hours later, I was prey to a man who cared nothing about me as he continually probed my body.
 When he was finished, I fell asleep.
 I woke up to two hundred dollars on the pillow next to me.
 Had I become a hooker and not known it?
 Perhaps I did.
 I got up from the bed and took a shower, scrubbing away the disgust I felt.

 Once my shower was finished, I pocketed the two hundred dollars and got as far away from that hotel as I possibly could.

-After two hours of wandering the streets, I made my way to the Tillary Street Women’s Shelter.
+After hours of wandering the streets, I made my way to the Tillary Street Women’s Shelter.
 This is where I would stay for the night, and maybe longer.
 At least here, there were no men trying to get in my pants.

-Bruised, and hurt, I lay in my bunk and I cried herself to sleep.
+Bruised, and hurt, I lay in my bunk and I cried myself to sleep.
 Upon waking, I left not knowing where I was going to go.
 It was bad enough that I didn’t have a permanent home, now I had no money.
 I walked out of the Tillary Street Women’s Shelter in search of someone who would take me in and properly take care of me.
 I didn’t know if I would ever find it.